-We are state and federally permitted by the Department of Game and Inland Fisheries and the Federal Wildlife Service to provide care and treatment of injured, orphaned or displaced birds and small mammals.
+We can accept ALL wildlife including rabies vector species.
 Our goal is to support nature's balance by compassionate care of wildlife, specializing in raptors (birds of prey) by working closely with our local conservation officers, animal shelters, vetererinary clinics and the public.

 Connect with us on Facebook, Linkedin & Twitter to learn about upcoming projects and volunteer opportunities.